 That’s all I ever wanted, but the wound was so deep, I couldn’t even tell you where it all started.
 I never had compassion for myself.
 Therefore, I never had compassion for others.
 I had an entire list of social qualities I was lacking and I was trying to compensate though what I did know.
 That was more than shouting and speaking badly of people.

 By travelling I felt freer, I learnt that people don’t judge me, and are generally nice to me.
 I learnt that I have the right to be treated nicely.
 I learnt I have rights.
 And that I should demand them.
 I learnt about boundaries, personal and social boundaries.
-I understood them and learnt to not take them personally.
+I understood them and learnt how not to take them personally.

 Most importantly, travelling thought me that most people don’t really care about me, and the things they say, says more about them than it says about me.
 And that made me a lot more peaceful and less contradictory.